Answer Last Updated: Jan 28, 2025 Views: 265

 For your Works Cited list, just leave the page number part out.
 MLA 8 advises: "Do not use placeholders for unknown information like n.d. (“no date”) and n. pag. (“no pagination”) unless your teacher asks you to do so."

-This guidance seems to be true of MLA 9 as well -- see the helpful guide from Columbia College, "MLA Citation Guide (9th Edition): When Information Is Missing."
+This guidance seems to be true of MLA 9 as well -- see the helpful guide from Columbia College, "MLA Citation Guide (9th Edition): No Author, No Date, etc."

 Chicago